1.6 Evidence-based youth policy

 On this page

-Lithuanian statistics periodically collects statistics of Youth of Lithuania demographic and social characteristics.
-Statistics Lithuania in cooperation with researchs institutes and universities also publishes thematic publications with official statistics and analysis.
+Statistics Lithuania periodically collects statistics of Youth of Lithuania demographic and social characteristics.
+Statistics Lithuania in cooperation with research institutes and universities also publishes thematic publications with official statistics and analysis.
 The Statistical Portrait of the Youth in Lithuania between 2005 and 2014 contains the main official statistics, such as the number of young people by age and sex, their marriage, divorce, employment, education, standard of living, health, and crime indicators.
-Detailed information on youth data and research is also provided on the Department of Youth Affairs website where all information on youth research and available data is published.
-The Department of Youth Affairs systemises research reports and data available.
+Detailed information on youth data and research is also provided on the Agency of Youth Affairs website where all information on youth research and available data is published.
+The Agency of Youth Affairs systemises research reports and data available.
 Their website section contains links to sources of information on youth research done by various bodies: research institutes, universities, commissioned research by different governmental and non-governmental organizations in Lithuania.
 The data is available since 2004 and is continuously updated.
-Department of Youth Affairs regularly commissions youth situation research.
+Agency of Youth Affairs regularly commissions youth situation research.
 Specific data on NEETs is collected quarterly by regional youth coordinators in municipalities and reported to the Ministry of Social Security and Labour.
-There also exists specific youth guarantee implementation monitoring system and data collection framework coordinated by Lithuanian Labour Exchange.
+There also exists specific youth guarantee implementation monitoring system and data collection framework coordinated by Public Employment Service.

 Budgetary allocations by Ministry of Social Security and Labour supporting research in the youth field are demand-driven i.e. data is collected by commissioning ad-hoc research addressing specific youth problems.
 Specific youth guarantee implementation monitoring system and data collection framework is coordinated by Lithuanian Labour Exchange.